Arnklit/Waterways/README.md

 **Shape**

-- *Step Length Divs* - How many subdivision the river with lef per step along it's length.
+- *Step Length Divs* - How many subdivision the river will have per step along its length.
-- *Step Width Divs* - How many subdivision the river with lef per step along it's width.
+- *Step Width Divs* - How many subdivision the river will have along its width.
 - *Smoothing* - How much the shape of the river is relaxed to even out corners.

 **Material**